$562 million to fight gangs, guns and ram raiders: Law and order package announced

 Davis said over the past four years there were 1200 fewer Māori people in prison.
 Women's prison populations had halved, he said.

 "If we want less serious crime, we must continue to reduce reoffending.
-We will deliver more staff actross the entire Corrections network."
+We will deliver more staff across the entire Corrections network."

 Williams noted terror attacks, gang violence, illegal firearms and the murder of Constable Mathew Hunt as challenges police have faced in recent years.